vyoz/growatt-vpp-monitor/README.md

 pip install -r requirements.txt
 ```

-Configure:
+Configuration:
-  Please copy config.json.sample to config.json and update the IP address of your inverter in the configuration file.
+  - Please copy config.json.sample to config.json and update the IP address of your inverter in the configuration file.
+  - The log options: log, mqtt, both

 Run reader:
 ```